zpix1/yt-anti-translate/README.md

 And [YouTube Anti Translate - mv3](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/) Firefox Extension mantained by [namakeingo](https://github.com/namakeingo).

 All the people involved were annoyed by YouTube changing video titles to poorly user-translated versions.
 While it might be useful if you do not know the language, it quickly becomes annoying once you do.
-As there is no option provided by youtube to disable it, we made this extension to retrieve original titles and change them back.
+As there is no option provided by YouTube to disable it, we made this extension to retrieve original titles and change them back.
-As YouTube later got even more annoying with translated description, audio (dubbing) and channel branding, the extension was expanded to untranslate that too.
+As YouTube later got even more annoying with translated descriptions, audio (dubbing) and channel branding, the extension was expanded to untranslate that too.

-It is much easier to use than its analogs (such as [YoutubeAutotranslateCanceler](https://github.com/pcouy/YoutubeAutotranslateCanceler)), because it does not require any YouTube API keys (for core features) or additional userscript extensions.
+It is much easier to use than its analogues (such as [YoutubeAutotranslateCanceler](https://github.com/pcouy/YoutubeAutotranslateCanceler)), because it does not require any YouTube API keys (for core features) or additional userscript extensions.

 ## Features